Advice

 Be sure to show guests which bathroom they should use during their stay, along with how to operate any complicated bathroom appliances, like a tricky shower nozzle or a heated floor system.
 At this time, you may also let guests know about hair dryers, towel warmers or other gadgets available to them.

 On the counter, provide easily forgotten essentials like shampoo, deodorant, toothbrushes and toothpaste.
+Don’t forget to put out clean hand, bath and face towels for everyone and restock the soap and toilet paper.
 And, if the bathroom isn't connected to your guests' sleeping space, consider lighting the hallway with a nightlight.

 Traveling and eating rich foods can take their toll, so consider offering some or all of the following as well: